-DWRLF COMPREHENSIVE LIST OF APPLICANTS Base Supplemental
+DWRLF COMPREHENSIVE LIST OF APPLICANTS

+Base Supplemental

-System Name PWSID Est. Loan Amount Points Rank Population Project Description Est. Date to Close Loan City of Opelousas 1097010 14,679,975 57 3 16,500 The proposed facilities include the following: a.
+System Name PWSID Est. Loan Amount Points Rank Population Project Description Est. Date to Close Loan City of Opelousas 1097010 14,679,975 57 1 · The proposed facilities include the following: a.
 Rehabilitation of existing water wells b.
 Rehabilitation of existing storage facilities c.
 Replacement of existing City owned galvanized steel water mains and service lines d.Replacement of defective fire hydrants e.
 Replacement of existing valves or installation of new isolation valves on existing mains throughout the water system f.
 Setting up an Asset Management Plan including GIS mapping of existing facilities g.
 Construct hydraulic model of water system (including report) h.
 Assist the City with implementation of a Backflow Prevention Program i.
 Assist the City with training and organizational management as it relates to the operations of the water system j.
-Other capital improvements as determined from hydraulic modeling or as outlined in the System Improvement Plan September-23 City of Lake Charles 1127017 20,000,000 38 8 1,595 Water line extension to serve additional customers preventing private well development, and construction of new water treatment plant.
-January-23 Tannehill Water System, Inc. (Loan 2) 1073060 1,600,000 36 10 4,800 The proposed project is to construct two new GAC treatment plants one at the Tannehill site and the other at the Hanna's Mill site and associated items.
+Other capital improvements as determined from hydraulic modeling or as outlined in the System Improvement Plan September-24 Backwood Village Water System, Inc. 1127022 2,060,000 43 2 750 Construction of a GAC treatment unit, GST, booster station, chloramination system, site piping and associated items.
+June-24 Hebert Water System, Inc. 1021006 3,985,715 38 3 2,585 New main pump station with Ground Storage Tank, new ground storage tank with pump station at well site, painting elevated tank, new elevated storage tank, and distribution main upgrades to supply the elevated storage tank.
+BIL GS funding December-24 Bastrop Water System, Inc. 1067003 8,700,000 37 4 18,105 The proposed project includes construction of a new booster station, ground storage tank, treatment systems, site piping, site work, and related items at the Donaldson Facility / replace existing metering system with electronic read meters.
+November-24 Tannehill Water System, Inc. (Loan 2) 1073060 1,600,000 36 5 4,800 The proposed project is to construct two new GAC treatment plants one at the Tannehill site and the other at the Hanna's Mill site and associated items.
 The project also provides for a new booster station enclosures and electrical at both stations.
 A new ground storage tank is also proposed at the Tannehill Station.
-December-22 Town of Lutcher Loan 3 1093003 861,750 33 12 3,559 The proposed project consist of water plant upgrades, including lauderer replacement, miscellaneous waterline replacement (8"), installing inserta valves, meter procurement, raw water intake pumps, and new 8" waterline (Labre).
-November-22 Southwest Ouachita Waterworks, Inc 1073047 6,120,000 32 14 10,092 System wide meter replacements and distribution system renovations February-23 Village of Simsboro 1061018 1,500,000 24 20 1,083 The proposed project shall provide for a partial replacement of the Village's water mains, valves, meter assemblies and associated items.
-The majority of the existing distribution system is in excess of 50 years old.
-The DI mains have significant tuberculation causing water quality and fire/peak demand issues.
-Also most of he WS's isolation valves are lost or not operational.
-January-23 Bayou Liberty Water Association 1103005 3,200,000 17 33 The proposed project will construct a new water well to replace Water Well No. 3 located at Camp Villere Road in Slidell.
-The existing well was construction in 1980's and is currently production sand.
-September-22 Savoy Swords Water System, Inc. (Loan 3) 1097024 913,000 16 36 Proposed project involves the construction of a new second water well at the Richard Well Field, two standby generators at booster station sites, and upgrade computer and PLC controllers for SCADA systems.
-December-22
+December-24 Southwest Ouachita Waterworks, Inc 1073047 6,120,000 32 6 10,092 System wide meter replacements and distribution system renovations August-24 West Monroe 1073056 6,069,000 25 7 13,065 The project will allow increase in source water, disinfection, storage of treated water, modernize controls, and generators.
+May-24 Village of Provencal 1069009 600,000 26 8 825 Proposed facilities will include new water well, emergency backup connection to Belwood Water System, new emergency backup generator, chlorine facilities, water transmission main and related work November-24